T-Dot Dental - Toronto

 to schedule an initial consultation & exam.

 Your consultation will include an examination of everything from your teeth, gums and soft tissues to the shape and condition of your bite.
 Generally, we want to see how your whole mouth looks and functions.
-Before we plan your treatment we want to know everything about the health and aesthetic of your smile, and, most importantly, what you want to achieve so we can help you get there.
+Before we plan your treatment we want to know everything about the health and aesthetic of your smile, and most importantly, what you want to achieve so we can help you get there.

 Cost of Dental Implants

-Longevity – Dental Implant vs. Other Methods
+Longevity – Dental Implants vs. Other Methods

 Frequently Asked Questions